sky02112/Nutritrack/README.md

 - No need for Android Studio or Xcode
 - Faster development cycle
 - Easier testing on physical devices
-- No Kotlin or Java compilation issues
+- Pure JavaScript implementation (no Kotlin or Java code)

 ### Running in Expo Go